TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
-  Records Youtube Livestreams (and now sometimes working Twitch.
+  Downloads Youtube Livestreams (and now sometimes working Twitch.
 Twitch isn't the priority) streams for given specific channels automatically!
-Technically this program doesn't record, it downloads the stream, but whatever.

 ### NOTE
   This is a server program.
 You will need to use the client in order to control this program.